Antix-Development/electro/README.md

 *Sets or gets the current directory.*

 @param {string} path default is null
-@return {string} current directory, or null if the current directory ws unable to be changed
+@return {string} current directory, or null if the current directory was unable to be changed

 Calling `currentDirectory` with no parameter will result in the current directory being returned (get).